 It’s safe to share information with chaplains because they have what’s called “privileged communication” status.
 This means (by both law and practice) conversations with chaplains about personal worries and religious needs are private conversations.
 Chaplains hold what you tell them “in confidence.”
 So, you can speak with a military chaplain or a chaplain’s assistant about any personal matter or religious practice without fear they’ll tell others—like your command.
 Legally, chaplains and chaplain assistants cannot share what you tell them without your specific permission.

 While you might not be religious or spiritual, having access to a trusted resource who provides privileged communication can help you navigate life during tough times.

 There’s only one conversation with a chaplain that’s exempt from the privileged communication status: If you do what’s called a “mandatory interview for conscientious objectors,” you must meet with a chaplain for an interview.
-This is for Military Service Members who think they can no longer serve due to religious, spiritual, or philosophical beliefs.
+This is for Service Members who think they can no longer serve due to religious, spiritual, or philosophical beliefs.
 Before the interview, your chaplain is required legally to explain your conversation isn’t privileged, which means it can be shared with others.
 Outside of this one instance, the chaplain cannot and will not disclose your conversation to anyone or even mention you spoke.